RHEcosystemAppEng/exhort-java-api/README.md

 <h3>Tokens</h3>
 <p>
-If you wish the result to include other vulnerabilities data and resolutions which are only available to vendor registered users.
-You can include the various vendor tokens as environment variables.
+For including extra vulnerability data and resolutions, otherwise only available to vendor registered users.
+You can set the various vendor tokens as environment variables.

 Available token environment variables:
 </p>